Rubberverse/qor-caddy/README.md

 **Currently supported build(s)**: v0.19.4-alpine, v0.19.4-debian "Silvanberry" (rolling release), built upon v2.8.4

+(by mistake I pushed 0.19.4 as 0.19.3 so that's amazing... next release going to be 0.19.5 due to it)

 This repository contains ready-to-use multi-platform images for Caddy built using [GitHub actions](https://github.com/Rubberverse/qor-caddy/blob/main/.github/workflows/build.yaml).
 Binaries themselves are built using Caddy's [main.go](https://github.com/caddyserver/caddy/blob/master/cmd/caddy/main.go), you can see the Dockerfile used for that [here](https://github.com/Rubberverse/qor-caddy/blob/main/caddy-dfs-CC/Dockerfile-Helper)

 **Modules Included**